-(p) Licensees at the time of application for a license must agree to fulfill an order of destruction issued by the state seed commissioner if the hemp crop is found to be in excess [sic, of] the acceptable hemp THC level.
-The grower must secure the crop, harvest the crop within 15 days of sampling, whether notified by the state seed commissioner or not, and transport the crop to an approved Indiana reverse distributor, or burn the crop in a designated site in a manner that complies with local and state burn laws.
+(p) Licensees at the time of application for a license must agree to comply with an order issued by the state seed commissioner if the hemp crop is found to be in excess of the acceptable hemp THC level.

-(r) The state seed commissioner will report to the Secretary of Agriculture relevant, real-time information for each producer licensed to produce hemp under Indiana law:
+(q) The state seed commissioner will report and provide to the USDA Secretary of Agriculture relevant, real-time information for each producer licensed to produce hemp under Indiana law:

 (1) contact information including street address, city in Indiana, county, for each hemp production or hemp grow site;

 (2) the acreage of each hemp production site or hemp grow site identified; and